kaikai23/MaskGaussian/README.md

 ```
 The result will be save to `<outputfolder>/point_cloud/<last_iteration+1>/point_cloud.ply`, and can be rendered and viewed just like original 3DGS.

+## Evaluation
+We recommend directly using the original [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) to evaluate the resulting ply file from the last step.

+## Hyperparameters
+The default configuration applies masks throughout the training process and strikes a balance between reconstruction quality, number of primitives and GPU consumption.

+To use masks in different phases, the following hyperparameters should be changed:

+ - **--lambda_mask**: the coefficient of the mask loss added to the total loss.
+Default: 0.0005
+ - **--mask_type**: have 3 options. 'constant': use masks all the way. 'halfway': use masks after 15,000 iterations. 'late': use masks during 19,000~20,000 iterations.
+Default: 'constant'.

+We provide 2 recommended configurations:<br/>
+**Best PSNR + least number of Gaussian primitives**: `--lambda_mask 0.1 --mask_type late` <br/>
+**Save GPU memory in training**: `--lambda_mask 0.001 --mask_type constant`

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">
     <h2 class="title">BibTeX</h2>